dolthub/data-analysis/transparency-in-coverage/README.md

+# TODOs

+1. Get a working JSON parser that can *filter by code*.
+This cuts down way on streaming speed.
+2. Write a Humana parser that can put the CSV files in the same format as the JSON files

 # Transparency in Coverage

 This repo contains the scripts needed to reproduce the plot in the [Trillion Prices blog post](https://www.dolthub.com/blog/2022-09-02-a-trillion-prices/) (check the `size_of_in_network_files` folder.)